xeylou/itop-tour/readme.md

 </div>

 > [!NOTE]
-> this repository contains ressources from an [article on my website](https://xeylou.fr/posts/itop-tour).
+> This repository contains ressources from an [article on my website](https://testade.xeylou.fr/posts/itop-tour/).
 > You are welcome to contact me about it in french or in english.

 > [!IMPORTANT]
-> Feel free to use my work, i'd be glad.
+> Feel free to use my work, I'd be glad.
-> But please do not copy/paste it or use it without mentionning me.
+> But please do not copy/paste without understanding it or use it without mentionning me.